virtual-labs/exp-blast-au/experiment/aim.md

 ### Learning Objectives

-•	To learn basics of BLAST algorithm.
+•	To learn basics of BLAST algorithm and the working of the tool.

 •	To learn types of BLAST and its application in genetic studies.